ssharpjr/erionmud-ui/README.md

 ### TODOs

-- Make sure all chat channels are properly captured.
+- Make sure all chat channels are properly captured (ongoing).
 - Capture other events (Hero, Legend, etc.)
-- Clean up the top container notifications.
-Maybe split the top with an HBox?
-  - This would allow for static notifications on the right and quest, etc. stuff on the left.
-- Add expeditions, junkyards, and piligrimage details to the top container.
+- Add global quests details to the top container.
-- Create a lower right container for weather.
 - Add current debuffs to the bottom or right side of the bottom container.
 - Work on UI help files.
+- [X] DONE - Add Expedition and Junkyard details to the top container.
 - [X] DONE - Create an echo prefix for information coming from the UI: -=[UI]=-
 - [X] DONE - Re-Colorize pet HP.
 - [X] DONE - Add the rest of the long class/subclass names (>10 chars) to the left container Class section.
 - [X] DONE - Implement a theming system!

 ### Ideas

 - Get the Mudlet mapper setup.
+- Incorporate Waypoints in custom runtos.
 - Track AutoSkill and KillSkill.
 - Add weather and moon cycles to the lower right.
 - Add a Global Quest alert for your level range.
+- Clean up the top container notifications.
+Maybe split the top with an HBox?
+  - This would allow for static notifications on the right and quest, etc. stuff on the left.
 - Add a spot to list all mobs in a room.
   - Maybe move Events to the top container and use its left space as a mob list?